Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

    # For MacOS or Ubuntu
    code ~/.iot-hub-getting-started/config-azure.json
    ```
-10. **`gulp run --iot-hub`** - Run the BLE sample application and reads IoT Hub messages that have just been sent from SensorTag.
+10. **`gulp run --iot-hub`** - Run the BLE sample application and read IoT Hub messages that have just been sent from SensorTag.

 ## Deploy and run simulate device sample
 1. Use the following command to modify your configuration, change the `"has_sensortag"` value from `true` to `false`